alexst07/shell-plus-plus/docs/docs/lang-basics.md

 print(type(my_var))  # int
 ```

-Like in other languages, int in seti has oprations as add, sub, div and mult
+Like in other languages, int in shell++ has oprations as add, sub, div and mult

 ```go
 v1 = 7